-I turned to Quora (an online platform for asking questions) to see what individuals who view themselves as less informed may be asking about mental illness.
+I turned to Quora (an online platform for asking questions) to see what people today are asking about mental illness.
 What I found ranged from thought-provoking to comical to disturbing.

-Continue reading for 40 of the most unsettling inquiries I came across.
+Continue reading for 40 of the most unsettling questions I came across.
 The following Quora question posts illustrate some of the misconceptions surrounding mental disorders.

 1. “Is mental illness really an illness?”

 2. “Is mental illness catchable?”

 3. “Do people with mental disorders have friends?”

 4. “Are people who self-harm just looking for attention?”

 5. “Is drug addiction really just a lack of willpower?”

 6. “Can a person be intelligent and a drug addict?”